khoaphancontact/Entropy/Entropy/Docs/Roadmap.md

 Step 4 — VaultContainerManager (Multi-Vault System)
 Manage creation, listing, renaming, deleting, metadata, and sorting of multiple vault containers, including secure handling of VaultContainer.json.
+– Support optional decoy vault mode:
+Allow distinct passwords to unlock distinct vault containers (decoy vs primary).
+Container metadata must be encrypted and keyed per password.
+A password that only maps to a decoy vault must not reveal the existence of any other vaults.
+Unlock flow must treat “wrong password” and “password for another (hidden) vault” indistinguishably unless that vault is explicitly associated with the password.

 Step 5 — Folder System (User Organization Layer) Implement folder creation, deletion, renaming, ordering, and enforcement of stable folder IDs while preventing orphaned entries and guaranteeing an “Unfiled” fallback.